 Runner-up in the Rongo award was an entry from RNZ’s Country Life reporter, Carol Stiles.

 All the awards for 2019 were announced at the Awards Dinner on Friday night which was sponsored by Beef + Lamb New Zealand.
 A total of 14 awards were presented, 13 for journalism and one for photography.
 The key objectives of the awards are the encouragement and recognition of excellence in agricultural journalism.
 The guild thanks all its sponsors for making these awards possible.

-There was a new award this year, the Ko Tatou This Is Us Biosecurity Journalism Award, estabilished by MPI’s Biosecuity New Zealand to recognise stories and media coverage associated with increasing awareness and understanding of biosecurity and its impacts on the environment, economy, society and culture.
-This was won by Gerard Hutching, of The Domion Post/Stuff
+There was a new award this year, the Ko Tatou This Is Us Biosecurity Journalism Award, established by MPI’s Biosecurity New Zealand to recognise stories and media coverage associated with increasing awareness and understanding of biosecurity and its impacts on the environment, economy, society and culture.
+This was won by Gerard Hutching, of The Dominion Post/Stuff

 Other award winners were:

 The AgResearch Science Writers Award was won by Jackie Harrigan, for articles which appeared in the Dairy Exporter magazine.